particle-iot/docs/src/content/guide/tools-and-features/cli.md

 ```

 Then let's compile that program to make sure it's valid code.
-The CLI will automatically download the compiled binary of your program if everything went well, and show you the url.
+The CLI will automatically download the compiled binary of your program if everything went well, and show you the URL.
 The server will also keep a copy of your binary around for you for about 24 hours.

 ```sh